KFFR

 KFFR (88.3 FM) is a radio station licensed to serve the community of Winter Park, Colorado.
 The station is owned by Fraser Valley Community Media, Inc. It airs a community radio format.

 The station was assigned the KFFR call letters by the Federal Communications Commission on February 5, 2013.
+KFFR began broadcasting in April 2015.
+Today, it operates with a small staff and more than 50 community volunteers.